cea-hpc/modules/doc/source/module.rst

    .. versionchanged:: 5.3
       Variants specified in :subcmd:`avail`, :subcmd:`whatis` or
       :subcmd:`paths` search query interpreted to filter results

+   .. versionchanged:: 5.4
+      Multiple values may be set on one variant search criterion to select modules providing any of these variant values

 .. _Extra match search: